A PARENT’S GUIDE TO OUR SCHOOL

 At Oak Tree School we believe in working in partnership with parents and carers to achieve the very best outcomes for students.
 When parents attend the initial admission meeting the school asks parents how regularly and in what form they would like to be contacted.

-All students will have a home/school book, which staff will complete on a daily basis, recording what lessons the student has had and give an overall rating (green/amber/ red) for the three main sessions of the day.
+Some students will have a home/school book, which staff will complete on a daily basis, recording what lessons the student has had and give an overall rating (green/amber/ red) for the three main sessions of the day.
 These books will also be used to record any homework given out and

 there is also a space for parents to complete each day.
 In addition to this, as a minimum parents will be contacted on a weekly basis either by email, phone call or text regarding the progress of their child.
 We also organise termly parent evenings, face to face meetings and annual reviews.
 We also communicate with parents and carers via termly reports and newsletters.